pingidentity/pingidentity-devops-getting-started/docs/profileStructures.md

 #### Understand the password variables
 The administrator user password is not found in `data.json` but is found in PingAccess.mv.db.
 As such, there are variables available to manage different scenarios.
-`PA_ADMIN_PASSWORD` - use this if your PingAccess.mv.db has a password other than the default `2Access`.
+`PA_ADMIN_PASSWORD` - use this if:

+  1. your PingAccess.mv.db has a password other than the default `2Access`.
+  2. starting a PingAccess container without any config
+  3. using a data.json only

 This will be used for all interactions with the Admin API. (e.g. importing config, creating clustering)

-`SET_ADMIN_PASSWORD` - Use this to set the runtime admin password if you are:
+`PA_ADMIN_PASSWORD_INITIAL` - Use this along with `PA_ADMIN_PASSWORD` to set the runtime admin password if you are:
-  1. starting a PingAccess container without any config
-  2. using a data.json only
-  3. overriding the password in PingAccess.mv.db (note: this would mean passing both variables)
+  1. overriding the password in PingAccess.mv.db (note: this would mean passing both variables)

 ## PingDirectory